johanjohnson2/Gaming-LawEnforcement-hotkeys-By-Alex_Dubbler/README.md

 CHECK LISENCE ABOVE (APACHE LISENCE 2.0) TO SEE WHAT YOU ARE ALLOWED AND WHAT YOU ARE NOT ALLOWED TO DO!

 # Virustotal
 The archive with the files was checked in virustotal.com (a website that lets you check for viruses).
-Virustotal results - **to be added soonly**
+Virustotal results - https://www.virustotal.com/gui/file/ebd8f2263f7f118dbe5b3a0cc3f99a6e4585cafd168413c10a4be234202e57bd/detection

 # What is all this?